ejeklint/ArduinoWebsocketServer/README.md

 The example websockets.html file should be served from any web server you have access to.
 Remember to change the ws://...
 URL in it to your Arduino.

-Install the library to your Arduino library on your computer.
+Install the library to "libraries" folder in your Arduino sketchbook folder.
+For example, on a mac that's `~/Documents/Arduino/libraries`.

 Try one of the examples to ensure that things work.